amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 </figure>

 Where is the gained value?
 Maybe you save 1h a day because you don't have to actually go to the office.
-Other than that, the picture I have in mind is rather sad: sitting 8h in front of your laptop alone, while your kids are at school and your wife at work.
-Communication with your colleagues becomes a lot harder because you are not close to one another.
-Add the motivation issue to all this: anyone sitting on their couch or at 10 feet from their bed is less enclined to be productive than someone sitting in an office.
-And, who knows, maybe you stumble across an employer who decides that it's a good and ethical idea to install keyloggers and printscreen software on your machine.
+Other than that, the picture I have in mind is rather sad: instead of being in the office 8h a day, you're spending the same amount of time alone, in your living room.
+Communication with your colleagues becomes a lot harder because you are not close to one another (plus, maybe there is a big timezone difference).
+Add the motivation issue to all this: anyone sitting on their couch is less enclined to be productive than someone sitting in an office.
+And, who knows, maybe you stumble across an employer who decides that it's a good and ethical idea to install key loggers and printscreen software on your machine.

 My point is that this kind of remote work is **an illusion**.
-Chances are that it's a much more stressful way of working and surely you don't have more freedom.
+It only makes you less active, lonelier and overall more stressed, while stealing the same amount of time.
 Again -- being glued to a desk is the same as being glued to a couch.
-I hope I don't need to tell you that no one has ever opened their laptop at the beach, under a palm tree, and started working remotely.
+I hope you don't imagine that someone has ever opened their laptop at the beach, under a palm tree.

 I think that the real problems are: 1) full-time, committed, schedule and 2) meetings/calls with the colleagues.
 As long as you have one of these two, you will be nowhere near the advertised freedom.
 I assume the full-time part is already clear, so here's what I don't like about having to call my colleagues: I have to wrap my schedule around it; I cannot do anything on Tuesdays because at 2pm I have to attend one of those useless, money-milking telcos.
 I also cannot rely on a Thursday, without my laptop, because my phone will most likely ring: "Hey, could you help us a little, Joe does not understand something here...".